-In July 2012, a Center of Excellence to advance diversity in faculty and students at Texas A&M University College of Dentistry was established through a $3.4 million grant to the college from the U.S. Department of Health and Human Services’ Centers of Excellence program.
+In July 2012, a Center of Excellence to advance diversity in faculty and students at Texas A&M College of Dentistry was established through a $3.4 million grant to the college from the U.S. Department of Health and Human Services’ Centers of Excellence program.

 This competitive grant program for health professions schools is intended to produce a quality health care workforce with racial and ethnic diversity representative of the U.S. population.

 The College of Dentistry's five-year grant is titled “Bridge to Dentistry: Awareness to Practicing, Teaching and Research.”
 Dr. Ernestine Lacy, professor and executive director of the Office of Student Development, leads the effort.

 The Center of Excellence aims to expand the diversity of students the college enrolls and faculty that it appoints and retains.
 It builds on the successful pipeline program at the dental school, which has led the college to comprise the most diverse dental school enrollment in the nation.

 It also bolsters the dental school’s ability to serve as a national resource and educational center for diversity and minority health issues and reinforces its commitment to improving access to care for underserved communities.

 The center enhances programs that educate the college's students in providing health care services to diverse patient populations of off-campus, community-based facilities.
 A goal is to graduate dental professionals who are committed to improving the oral health of urban and rural underserved communities in Texas and beyond.